 • Consent to a background check

 To sign up as an Instacart driver, provide your name, phone number, email, photo of your driver’s license, and ZIP code.
-You need to also download the Instacart shopper app on android or iOS and complete a questionnaire.
+You need to also download the Instacart shopper app on Android or iOS and complete a questionnaire.

 DoorDash Driver Requirements